 Once it’s clean and dry, apply Neosporin or alcohol to kill any germs and bacteria around the injured part.
 However, if your bruise is so severe that it’s close to an open wound, don’t use alcohol.
 This may harm the tissue and delay healing.

-- 1-ounce of Neosporin Original Topical Antibiotic Ointment by the #1 doctor recommended brand for treating minor cuts,...
+- 1 ounce of Neosporin Original topical antibiotic Ointment by the number: 1 doctor recommended brand for treating minor...

-- Wound care ointment is formulated with neomycin sulfate, bacitracin zinc and polymyxin B antibiotic ingredients to...
+- Formulated with neomycin sulfate, Bacitracin zinc and polymyxin B antibiotic ingredients to provide 24 hour infection...

-- Topical first-aid ointment nourishes skin to minimize the appearance of scars after healing
+- First aid ointment nourishes skin to minimize the appearance of scars after healing

 - Rubbing alcohol